'Healthy' 50yo woman dies with brain bleed. Delays at Middlemore Hospital's ED investigated

 Little responded by saying: "Hospital management advise me the facts of the case are not fully known and an investigation is under way to establish them.
 We're making long-term plans for training, recruitment, retention, and fair pay for the people who care for our families."

-The Minister said it would improper for a minister to comment on an individual patient's circumstances, particularly while an investigation was under way.
+The Minister said it would be improper for a minister to comment on an individual patient's circumstances, particularly while an investigation was under way.

 "The health system has been under serious pressure from years of neglect and underinvestment.
 It hasn't been working for patients or the health workforce as best as anyone wants it to.